ctsit/redcap_external_module_development_guide/docs/guide_for_devs.md

 You will likely find it helpful to keep Vanderbilt's [official External Module documentation](https://github.com/vanderbilt/redcap-external-modules/blob/testing/docs/official-documentation.md) available while completing these exercises; this document will link relevant sections for review.

 ### REDCap Repo

 Vanderbilt publishes modules submitted by the REDCap Community in the [REDCap Repo](https://redcap.vanderbilt.edu/consortium/modules/index.php).
-The source code for each of these modules is accessible in Github and linked from the entries in the REDCap Repo.
+The source code for each of these modules is accessible in GitHub and linked from the entries in the REDCap Repo.
 These modules provide fully functional code examples.
 As each module in the REDCap Repo is required to have an open source license, their code can be used in other modules.

-### Github
+### GitHub

-Beyond those in the REDCap Repo, Github.com is commonly used by developers in the REDCap community to host and share modules.
-Many of these modules are tagged with the topic 'redcap-external-module' and can be located with a [Github topic search](https://github.com/search?q=topic%3Aredcap-external-module&type=Repositories)
+Beyond those in the REDCap Repo, [GitHub](https://github.com) is commonly used by developers in the REDCap community to host and share modules.
+Many of these modules are tagged with the topic 'redcap-external-module' and can be located with a [GitHub topic search](https://github.com/search?q=topic%3Aredcap-external-module&type=Repositories)

 ## Setting Up Your Environment